 - Wearables – Smart watches, fitness trackers and health monitors may become primary source for human-related data, and can also be used in sports, retail, travel and manufacturing.

 As an enterprise, how do you really gain real business value from the Internet of Things?
-Your ability to process IoT data at scale requires an integrated software, hardware, and networking approach that includes Hadoop in order to prevent project delays and increased costs.
+Your ability to process IoT data at scale requires an integrated software, hardware, and networking approach to prevent project delays and increased costs.

-Here are several key aspects of enterprise-grade Hadoop that will take on increasing importance as you start to zero in on how to best leverage IoT data:
+Here are several key aspects of big data technologies that will take on increasing importance as you start to zero in on how to best leverage IoT data:

-- Hadoop should be able to search all enterprise data with easy ingestion through various APIs.
-With MapR, you can use different APIs to ingest search data into Hadoop, including direct streaming writes using NFS, HDFS API, HBase API or even Flume.
-The MapR Converged Data Platform comes with prebuilt crawlers for the HDFS (MapR) interface and with an extensible framework for building new connectors, so integration with existing enterprise infrastructure is easy.
+- Your data platform should be able to search all enterprise data with easy ingestion through various APIs.
+With MapR, you can use different APIs to load data, including direct streaming writes using NFS, HDFS API, HBase API or even Flume.

-- Hadoop must be able to handle small files beyond 100M.
+- Your data platform must be able to handle small files beyond 100M.
 HDFS is limited to 50M files for NameNode, which is grossly inadequate for processing trillions of expected files.
-With MapR, you can process up to one trillion files and associated search indices on one Hadoop platform.
+With MapR, you can process up to one trillion files and associated search indexes on one platform.

-- Hadoop must be able to support real-time operational analytics.
+- Your data platform must be able to support real-time operational analytics.
 With MapR, large-scale, 24 X 7, low-latency applications can impact your business in real time, whether for revenue optimization, risk mitigation, or cost control.

-- Production success with Hadoop requires a platform that stores data as system of record.
+- Production success with big data requires a platform that stores data as system of record.
 Only the MapR Converged Data Platform provides a system of record while providing enterprise-class reliability with instant restart, snapshots, mirrors and disaster recovery.

 It’s clear that many businesses today are in the position to leverage IoT for a distinct competitive advantage.
 By working with MapR and our growing network of partners and system integrators around the world, you can reduce the complexity of IoT data ingestion, management, and analysis, so you can focus on enhancing your customers’ experience, optimizing your business processes, and growing your bottom line.